Tasmania is stunning at any time of the year, but winter brings a magic all of its own.

 Cosy up by the fire in a luxury lodge

 Winter in Freycinet National Park is another well-kept secret.
 Stay at Saffire, a luxury lodge overlooking the Hazards mountain range, Freycinet Peninsula and the pristine Great Oyster Bay.
-Walk the vivid blue curves of Wineglass Bay.
+By day, you can marvel at the sweeping mountain views or walk the vivid blue curves of Wineglass Bay.
 At night, huddle next to a roaring fire or watch the sky ablaze with stars.